fenghelian/sCCA-ACAT_TWAS/README.md

 # sCCA-ACAT_TWAS
-Repository for the code to conduct sCCA+ACAT multi-tissue TWAS approach
+Repository for the code to generate sCCA TWAS weights and conduct sCCA+ACAT multi-tissue TWAS approach